 Can I study the MAPP entirely at a distance/online?
 Or is some attendance required?

 There is no mandatory attendance on campus; the course can be done entirely online.
-Pre-Covid, we ran one attendance workshop a month over a weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
+Pre-COVID, we ran one attendance workshop a month over a full weekend, but it was never mandatory to attend, and the workshops were audio-recorded so that you could listen in afterwards.
 We also run a monthly evening webinar for anyone who may find that more useful – but again, this too is recorded.
 There are also online materials and discussion boards and peer action learning set groups so that you can study entirely at a distance if that is most convenient for you.

 What is the difference between the 2 and 3 year track?

 You have a choice of completing the course over 2 years (part-time) or 3 years (part-time).
 There is no full time option.
 The difference between the 2 and 3 year ‘tracks’ has to do with the MSc dissertation project.
 There are 8 ‘taught’ modules – 2 modules each of the 4 semesters of the 2 year course (4 in Year 1, 4 in Year 2).
 Alongside the 4 x Year-2 taught modules, there is a year-long Dissertation module.
-If you choose to complete the MAPP over 2 years, you will be doing your 4 taught modules at the same time as your dissertation research project in Year 2.
+If you choose to complete the MAPP over 2 years, you will be doing your 4 taught modules at the same time as your dissertation research project module in Year 2.
 This means that Year 2 can be quite a busy year.
-If this is a concern to you, you have the option to spread out the MAPP over three years by doing the dissertation module separately, in a third year, after you have completed all the taught modules.
+If this is a concern to you, you have the option to spread out the MAPP over three years instead by doing the dissertation module separately, in a third year, after you have completed all the taught modules.
 Please be aware that the 3 year track is slightly more expensive – for 2021-22 it is £350 more expensive.
 Please contact firstname.lastname@example.org for more information on fees.

 I don’t have a first degree (or it’s been a long time since I’ve been in education); am I still eligible to apply?

-Generally, we would like applicants to either have at least a 2.1 previous undergraduate degree (in any discipline), or show evidence of roughly equivalent professional experience.
+Generally, we would like applicants to either have at least a 2.1 (B-average) previous undergraduate degree (in any discipline), or show evidence of roughly equivalent professional experience.
 This is to ensure writing and studying standards likely to succeed at Masters level.
-Many of our students do not have psychology or previous degree experience, but brought rich professional and personal backgrounds with them that had prepared them for the diligence of a postgraduate course.
+Many of our students do not have psychology or previous degree experience, but bring rich professional and personal backgrounds with them that have prepared them for the diligence and professionalism of a postgraduate course.
 Many have also been out of education for a while and have felt a bit insecure at the beginning.
 Rest assured, you will be given academic guidance to help refresh your study skills memory, learn how to write for an academic audience/standard, and use critical thinking skills.
-The university also provides guidance through our Learning Development Unit, should you need additional support.
+The university also provides guidance through our Learning & Development Unit, should you need additional support.
 We also aim to support special needs through working closely with our Disability Service.
 If you have a disability and are concerned about studying on the MAPP, please contact email@example.com to inquire further about what support structures are in place to ensure you have a good experience on the course.
 As with many postgraduate courses, we tend to have a more mature age-range, with a varied background, so if you haven’t been in education for a while or maybe don’t even have a degree, don’t let that put you off applying.

 Will this course entitle me to Chartered Psychologist status with the British Psychological Society (BPS)?
 Is it accredited by the BPS?